noahpresler/semesterly/docs/setup.rst

 <https://marketplace.visualstudio.com/items?itemName=ckolkman.vscode-postgres>`_
 installed.

 1. Open the Postgres explorer on the left pane and click the plus button in the top right of the explorer to add a new database connection.

 2. Enter ``127.0.0.1`` as the database connection.

 3. Enter ``postgres`` as the user to authenticate as.

 4. Enter nothing as the password of the PostgreSQL user.

 5. Enter ``5432`` as the port number to connect to.

-6. Select ``Standard Connection``
+6. Select ``Standard Connection``.

-7. Select ``postgres``
+7. Select ``postgres``.

 8. Enter a display name for the database connection, such as ``semesterly``.

 Upon expanding a few tabs under the new semesterly database, you should see